0x5487/log/README.md

 # log
-It is a simple log library for golang
+It is a simple log library for golang.
+Golang standard context is Supported.

 ## Supported handlers
 * console